top of page

 websitesmall copy.png

-8 new plays by Los Angeles playwrights premiering July 18-20 and 25-27 at the Victory Theatre Center in Burbank!
+8 new plays by Los Angeles playwrights premiering August 29-31 & September 5-7 at the Victory Theatre Center in Burbank!

 Our New Works Festival produces short plays by local writers and directors from marginalized communities.
 Each play is themed around social justice issues that are currently present in our community.
 By producing these plays in Burbank, we seek to amplify voices that are often unheard.
 Each writer will be paid a stipend for the performance of their script thanks to funding from the City of Burbank Community Arts Grant. â€‹